sbenthall/abm-bls-credit-study/base-model/paper_draft.md

 For example, $a' = q a + e - c + d$.

 $$e' = g_e(a, e, h, q; z; c, d)$$

+For example, $e' = e + z_e$, where $z_e$ is a mean-0 LogNormal distribution.

 $$h' = g_h(a, e, h, q; z; c, d; z)$$

+**This credit history law of motion is one of the key features of our model; we will give it careful thought.**
+We expect credit history to penalize defaults $d$ but also have a decay rate $\beta_h$ which allows past defaults to be 'forgotten' over time.
+We also expect shocks $z_h$ to effect this history.
+These shocks may or may not be correlated with protected attributes $p_c$.

 However, in our method, the lender is a strategic actor which decides a pricing kernel based on their own decision rule, a function parameterized by $\theta_l$, and expected utility.